Group Home Abuses

 The state is required to monitor group home service providers and it is their responsibility to ensure that those it contracts with are providing a safe and secure environment.
 If you are concerned they are not fulfilling that responsibility or are unresponsive to concerns being raised, attorneys at PCVA may be able to help.
 Our nationally recognized attorneys have represented residents and their families against bad operators, time and time again, and won.
 In doing so, we have obtained significant monetary awards that have allowed our clients to better provide for themselves in the future, shut down abusive facilities and forced the state to do better.

-If you are concerned about the care your loved one is receiving in a group home, speak to a lawyer for free by completing our online intake form or calling us at (253) 948-3199 or (206) 536-2850.
+If you are concerned about the care your loved one is receiving in a state-monitored group home or boarding school, speak to a lawyer for free by completing our online intake form or calling us at (253) 948-3199 or (206) 536-2850.
 PCVA’s highly skilled litigators can help you evaluate the situation and understand your options.